Tannerite00/BenfordsLawMachine/README.md

 # Finding Duplicates

-Finds duplicate transactions in the data based off of if the 3 columns chosen by the user match with any of the other data and prints them to a new csv.
+Finds duplicate transactions in the data based off of if the 3 columns chosen by the user match with any of the other data, renders it in an excel-like grid in a seperate modal and prints them to a new csv.

 # Showing the CSV in the App